tonethar/IGM-330-Fall-2018/weekly/week-02A-notes.md

   * Now write another function named `addThem2` that works as above, but also gives `num1` and `num2` *default values* of `0`
   * Now write another function named `addThem3` that works the same as `addThem2`, but is instead declared as an ES6 arrow function
 10. Write a function named `doStuff` that causes the second paragraph on an HTML page to have a pink background color, and for that paragraph's contents to be replaced with the text "Greetings and Felcitations"
-11. Suppose we have a variable named `myButton` that references a DOM button, write an *event handler* code that will call function `doStuff` when the button is clicked
+11. Suppose we have a variable named `myButton` that references a DOM button.
+Write a JS *event handler* that will call function `doStuff` when the button is clicked
 12. Now write *event listener* code that will do the same thing for `myButton`

 ## IV.
 Presentation